MOULD

 The first step to fixing a mould issue is identifying the root of the problem with help from experts.
 They will be able to tell you if it’s safe to stay in your home and what needs to be done to get rid of the mould.

-If you have a mould problem in your home or office, large or small, London Damp Surveys can help.
+If you have a mould problem in your home or office, large or small, London Damp Specialist can help.
 We’re reputable surveyors who will work with you on identifying and beginning your mould removal process.

 Mould Remediation Options